TH-Activities/saturday-hack-night-dialogflow/Dialogflow_56/README.md

 Jon Snow is a discord bot which allows the users to order their favorite food items to the list.
 This bot is still under development and also have many bugs.

+## How it works!!

+- Add this bot to your server via the link given below
+- NB : If you want to interact with the bot add a '$' symbol before the command
+-

 [Click here to add this bot to your server](https://discord.com/oauth2/authorize?client_id=868480795667476480&scope=bot)